-An earlier Environment Policy has already committed the Trust to minimising its collective carbon footprint across all departments, with the aspiration to stand out as an exemplary organisation.
-The influence of our procurement policy on this can be significant and will be under constant scrutiny.
-Notwithstanding these measures, the Trust will continue to review and adjust all its management practices across its estate, in order to be sure that the right decisions will be routinely taken in respect of the unfolding climate emergency, and to best benefit all Surrey wildlife, including its wider natural environment, in the long-term.
+The existing SWT Environment Policy has already committed the Trust to minimising its collective carbon footprint across all departments, with the aspiration to stand out as an exemplary organisation.
+The influence of our procurement policy on this can be significant and will be under constant review.
+In 2020 we can anticipate new climate change policies and innovatory zero-carbon technologies being developed across many governing bodies, organisations and industries, as well as fresh supportive legislation such as in the Agriculture and Environment Bills.
+The Trust will closely monitor such developments to update our policy accordingly.

+The Trust will continue to review and adjust all of the management practices across its estate, in order to be sure that the right decisions will be routinely taken in respect of the unfolding climate emergency, and to best benefit Surrey's wildlife, including its wider natural environment in the long-term.